sathyanaravind/coding-exercises/README.md

 - search an element in linked list

 ### Stack
+- Last In First Out(LIFO)
+- plates on top of each other
+-
 ### Queue
+- First In First Out(FIFO)
 ### Trees
 Binary tree
 - root, children,ancestor, leaf nodes